Raynos/to-array/README.md

 # to-array

-Turn an array like into an array
+Turn an array like into an array.
+Designed for browser support in older browsers.

 ## Example